andrei-polukhin/pgdbtemplate/README.md

 If you discover a security vulnerability, please report it responsibly.
 See [SECURITY.md](docs/SECURITY.md) for our security policy and reporting process.

+## Disclaimer

+This is a personal project developed in my own time.
+It is not affiliated with or endorsed by any company.

 ## License

 MIT License - see [LICENSE](LICENSE) file for details.